 – Services.
 The extended amenities that cooperative housing offers help people that would not otherwise be able to obtain these services.
 Looking at the social advantages of services including teams, athletic teams, schools, credit unions, arts, clubs, and senior care support, co-op delivers some of the most desirable advantages.

-Talk to a professional real estate agent today, about the many advantages of living in cooperative housing.
+Talk to a professional Ahwatukee real estate agent today, about the many advantages of living in cooperative housing.
 You may realize that being a co-op resident is the right option for you.
 Call the offices of Jeff Barchi to learn more about how a co-op could be your next home.